Raathigesh/Raathigesh.github.io/_posts/2015-09-26-Debugging-Mocha-Tests-In-VsCode.md

 ---
-published: true
-layout: post
-excerpt: VS Code proving to be a very capable editor to me.
-In this post I will go over the steps to debug Mocha unit tests for NodeJs in VS Code.
-modified: 2015-09-26T00:00:00.000Z
+title:  "Debugging Mocha Tests in VSCode"
+categories:
+  - Web
 tags:
-  - TypeScript
-  - JavaScript
   - Mocha
-  - NodeJs
   - VSCode
-  - Debugging
-comments: true
 ---

 VS Code proving to be a very capable editor to me.
 In this post I will go over the steps to debug [Mocha](https://mochajs.org/) unit tests for NodeJs in VS Code.

 Let's assume you have all your tests under a folder called **_test_**.

 1. Create a launch.json file and add a new task named **Run Mocha**.
 2. Install Mocha globally using the command **npm install mocha -g**